 This summary highlights information contained elsewhere in this prospectus supplement and the accompanying base prospectus.
 It does not contain all of the information that you should consider before making an investment decision.
 You should read this entire prospectus supplement, the accompanying base prospectus and the documents incorporated herein by reference for a more complete understanding of this offering of common units.
-Please read "Risk Factors" in our Annual Report on Form 10-K for the year ended December 31, 2012 and our Quarterly Report on Form 10-Q for the quarter ended March 31, 2013 for information regarding risks you should consider before investing in our common units.
+Please read "Risk Factors" beginning on page S-10 of this prospectus supplement and on page 1 of the accompanying base prospectus for information regarding risks you should consider before investing in our common units.